What is worship?

 When we worship God, we must remember that our worship ought to be pure and genuine, coming from a place of surrender to God’s will.
 Our obedience, our lifestyle, and our attitude reflect the nature of God—this is worship.

-I hope that clarity and the strengthening of your faith will be at the forefront of your spiritual growth.
+As you continue in this series, I hope that clarity and the strengthening of your faith will be at the forefront of your spiritual growth.

 Signed,